Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:mod}, a summary of existing approaches for fitting AFT models is provided.
-The proposed DNN modeling approach for nonlinear AFT models is introduced in Section~\ref{sec3:dnn}.
-Section~\ref{sec:sim} presents the results of the extensive simulation experiments conducted under various aspects including different mean functions, bias and variance trade-offs, and large dimensional covariates.
-We illustrate our proposed DNN approach using two real datasets in Section~\ref{sec:data}.
-In Section~\ref{sec:disc}, we conclude with a summary and a discussion of possible future work directions.
+The proposed DNN modeling approach for non-linear AFT models is introduced in Section~\ref{sec3:dnn}.
+Section~\ref{sec:sim} presents the results of the extensive simulation experiments conducted under various aspects, including different mean functions, bias and variance trade-offs, and large dimensional covariates.
+We illustrate our proposed DNN approach using three real datasets in Section~\ref{sec:data}.
+In Section~\ref{sec:disc}, we conclude with a summary and a discussion of possible future research directions.